Other Wireless Attack Surfaces

 Berard, Imbert, Dehors (Synacktiv), Hexacon 2024 [3]

-VCSEC supports a sensor enrollment flow that activates when the car has been moving for 90 seconds at over 25 km/h and a previously enrolled sensor is absent.
-An integer overflow in the X.509 certificate reassembly function provides the bug: startIndex is a uint32_t, and the bound check (startIndex + data_size) <= 512 overflows when startIndex is near UINT32_MAX, writing out of bounds into global memory before the 512-byte certificate buffer.
-A struct pointer containing a function pointer sits immediately before that buffer; overwriting it and triggering certificate validation redirects execution to shellcode, with no ASLR, CFI, or stack canaries on this target.
-Two ESP32 modules implement the attack: one races VCSEC to the real sensor to prevent enrollment, the second simulates a sensor that VCSEC then adopts and delivers the malformed certificate.
+VCSEC runs a sensor enrollment flow that kicks in once the car has been moving for 90 seconds at over 25 km/h with a previously enrolled sensor missing.
+The bug is an integer overflow in the X.509 certificate reassembly function. startIndex is a uint32_t, and the bound check (startIndex + data_size) <= 512 overflows when startIndex sits near UINT32_MAX, so the write lands out of bounds in global memory ahead of the 512-byte certificate buffer.
+Immediately before that buffer is a struct pointer holding a function pointer; overwriting it and then triggering certificate validation redirects execution to shellcode, and the target has no ASLR, CFI, or stack canaries.
+The attack runs on two ESP32 modules.
+One races VCSEC to the real sensor so enrollment fails; the other poses as a sensor that VCSEC adopts, then delivers the malformed certificate.

 BLE attack chain for the TPMS exploit: the Racer ESP32 blocks VCSEC from enrolling the real sensor, forcing VCSEC into auto-learn mode where it connects to the Simulator ESP32 and triggers the certificate reassembly overflow.
 Figure from Berard, Imbert, Dehors, 2024 (TPMS Hexacon 2024).